Neerajjr11/ZS-PRIZE/README.md

 ## Comparison with Friends
 * We have also added a new functionality of comparing your results with your close ones which will lead to a healthy competition and cause people to exercise more and go out to gym, it will work like a motivation factor.

+## Recommendations Module
+* The main work of this module is to analyse the user details for this reports and suggest based on it the proper diet and exercise needed to maintain a good health.

+## Doctor Appointment
+* We have also added a section called as doctor appointment in the end where incase of a problem which needs a doctor's suggestion then the user can book an appointment straight from the app itself.

 ## Authors